England blunted by Brathwaite in draw

 Their inexperienced bowling attack, however, lacked the tools on a slow pitch to prise out a batter who played brilliantly.

 Leach bowled a massive 94.5 overs across both innings - no England bowler has bowled as many balls in a Test since 1962.
-When he removed Blackwood, West Indies' second first-innings centurion, and Holder, who helped save the first Test for West Indies, there was genuine hope.
+When he removed Blackwood, West Indies' second first-innings centurion, and Holder, who helped save the first Test for the hosts, there was genuine hope.

 But, despite Leach offering some good deliveries with some turn on offer, Brathwaite always held firm in their duel.

 Debutant Saqib Mahmood bowled an excellent first spell in which he had Shamarh Brooks and Nkrumah Bonner caught in the slips but as the innings went on and the ball went softer, the seamers became ineffective.
+Part-time spinner Dan Lawrence looked the most likely wicket-taker towards the end.

 Ultimately, another draw means England's poor run continues with their recent record now standing at one win in 16 Tests.